 It is also a fact that I could not find an image of the Devi directing Shiva to be her emissary, but I did find an image of Shiva directing the Devi to kill the asuras :).

-There were a lot of strong women role models in my life, but there was not a single one who was comfortable with or even wanted to be seen as a POWERFUL woman.
-I sensed how nervous men, and especially women around me, were even thinking about powerful independent women.
+Patriarchy is powerful.
+There were a lot of strong female role models in my life, but there was not one who was comfortable with or even wanted to be seen as a POWERFUL woman.
+I sensed how nervous men, especially women around me, were even thinking about powerful, independent women.
 I learned through osmosis that it was unsafe to be a powerful female.

 I have largely overcome that legacy, or a lot of it.
 I wish that the generations after me can get to where I am with less pain and more speed.
 Perhaps one way to do that is to examine the stories we are telling young girls and boys and become aware of the covert agenda inherent in our choices.